 Cerro Chucantí, an isolated massif or “sky island” in eastern Panama, rises from sea level to 4,721 feet in elevation and sustains a diverse cloud forest as well as other tropical forest ecosystems.
 The closest peaks with similar elevation and vegetation are found at least 90 miles away; the geographic isolation of the Cerro Chucantí mountaintop has allowed its flora and fauna to differentiate considerably, such that it contains a number of locally endemic rainforest species found nowhere else on Earth.

 Cerro Chucantí is home to many species new to science, and there is a high potential for many more to be identified.
-In 2008, the dark brown Chucantí Salamander (Bolitoglossa chucantiensis) was discovered in this area, and a new frog species called Maje Dink Frog (Diasporus majeensis sp. nov.) was found there and formally described in 2016.
-This chestnut-colored frog with red markings received its name from the genus’ characteristic ‘dink’ call, though this specific species’ sound is more reminiscent of a whistle.
+In 2008, the dark brown Chucantí Salamander (Bolitoglossa chucantiensis) was discovered in this area, and a new frog species called the Serrania de Maje Tink Frog (Diasporus majeensis) was found there as well.

 “This site of Cerro Chucantí has turned out to be far more exceptional than we ever dreamed,” said Berguido.
 “More than 20 new species of plants and animals have been found at this location that are found nowhere else on Earth.”